algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 - **Extensibility**: The testing framework will be designed to be extensible, allowing additional tests and functionalities to be added as the project evolves.

 ### 5.4 Code Organization
 - **Header Files (`.h`)**: The prototype and comments of the functions are in the header files.
 All enumerations and structures/typedefs are also defined in these files.
-This approach aids in providing a clear interface for each module.
+This approach helps in providing a clear interface for each module.
 - **Implementation Files (`.c`)**: The function definitions (implementations) are in the `.c` files.
 Comments explaining the implementation details should also be included in these files.
 This separation of interface and implementation facilitates maintainability and readability of the code.

 ---